 Tioga Inn proposed development

-The proposed Tioga Inn is a 100-unit workforce housing development project associated with a hotel and restaurant that were approved in 1993 (but never built) at the site of the Mobil Gas Mart at the intersection of Highways 395 and 120 West just south of Lee Vining.
-The project Environmental Impact Report outlines five significant, unavoidable adverse impacts that will come with the project if it’s approved.
-These include impacts to pedestrian safety and scenic impacts to Mono Lake.
+The proposed Tioga Inn was a 100-unit workforce housing development project associated with a hotel and restaurant that were approved in 1993 (but never built) at the site of the Mobil Gas Mart at the intersection of Highways 395 and 120 West just south of Lee Vining.
+The project Environmental Impact Report outlined five significant, unavoidable adverse impacts that would come with the project if it had been approved.
+These included impacts to pedestrian safety and scenic impacts to Mono Lake.

-The Mono Lake Committee supports thoughtfully planned projects that respect the scenic resources at Mono Lake, is presenting workable solutions to help mitigate the safety and visual impacts, and is urging the Mono County Board of Supervisors to demand better planning for this important area.
+The Mono Lake Committee supports thoughtfully planned projects that respect the scenic resources at Mono Lake, presented workable solutions to help mitigate the safety and visual impacts, and urged the Mono County Board of Supervisors to demand better planning for this important area.

 Latest update: Tioga Inn project denied on April 20, 2021